ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 ### Loading Stations Records

+**STOP** - confirm there is no Push currently ongoing.
+If a Push is ongoing, you must wait for it to be completed before processing beyond this point

-**ONLY** once the raw table has successfully passed ALL quality control checks can you load the stations information to the database `stations` table.
+Only once the raw table has successfully passed ALL quality control checks can you load the stations information to the database `stations` table.

 Running this cell will first check for any new stations to add, then confirm the records in the `stations` table matches the records in the `moorings` table where `basisofrecord = 'STATION'`.